30 different ways to use pumpkin in your cooking

 Shopping and cooking tips for pumpkin

-Pumpkin is extremely versatile, stores well and, best of all, is a ZeroPoint™ food.
+Pumpkin is extremely versatile, stores well and, best of all, is a ZeroPoint™ food on the Weight Watchers program.
 Make some room in your kitchen for this all-rounder ingredient and discover all the delicious dishes you can create.

 What are the health benefits of pumpkin?

 Being mostly made up of water, pumpkin is low in energy (kilojoules) but high in flavour, which makes it a powerful ingredient for anyone on a weight-loss journey.
 Pumpkin is also packed with beta-carotenoids, potassium and fibre which may play an important role in maintaining healthy vision, reproductive health and immune response.

 But it’s not just the pumpkin flesh that contains all of the health benefits—pumpkin seeds are also a good source of zinc and omega-3 essential fatty acids.
 For a delicious salad idea, which features both pumpkin and pumpkin seeds, try our pumpkin, pepita and white bean salad.